-In this report, for each sector in which salmon bycatch was recorded, we provide two data files, one showing observer or sampling coverage for all strata with observed or electronically-monitored effort and a second showing bycatch data for only those strata with salmon bycatch.
+In this report, for each sector in which salmon bycatch occurred, we provide two data files, one showing observer or sampling coverage for all strata with observed or electronically monitored effort and a second showing bycatch data for only those strata with salmon bycatch.
 Some tables include seasonal, latitudinal, and/or depth strata as possible while preserving confidentiality.
-For the shoreside-processed fisheries, seasons are defined as winter (Jan-Apr and Nov-Dec) or summer (May-Oct); for the at-sea processed fisheries, seasons are defined as spring (15 May, when the season opens, to 30 June) or fall (1 July to 31 December).
-Latitudinal divisions are defined as Cape Falcon (45.77°N), Cape Blanco (42.83°N), and Cape Mendocino (40.50°N).
-For the catch share bottom trawl fishery, depth strata have been updated since the previous report to reflect depth bins (in fathoms) more relevant to salmon management (0-100 fth, 100-150 fth, 150-250 fth, and 250+ fth).
-This may result in slightly different estimates of total bycatch relative to the previous report.
-In addition, we now include an estimate of bycatch rates for A-SHOP and catch share fisheries (total observed/monitored salmon bycatch divided by total observed/monitored landed target weight in a stratum).
+For the shoreside-processed fisheries, seasons are defined as winter (January to April and November to December) or summer (May to October); for the at-sea processed fisheries, seasons are defined as spring (from 15 May, when the season opens, to 30 June) or fall (1 July to 31 December).
+Latitudinal divisions are defined as Cape Falcon (lat 45.77°N), Cape Blanco (lat 42.83°N), and Cape Mendocino (lat 40.50°N).
+For the catch share bottom trawl fishery and catch share EM fisheries, depth strata have been updated to reflect depth bins more relevant to salmon management (0-100 fathoms [fth], 100-150 fth, 150-250 fth, and 250+ fth).
+This update applies to estimates disseminated in 2019 and thereafter.
+This may result in slightly different estimates of total bycatch relative to earlier reports.
+In addition, we include an estimate of bycatch rates for A-SHOP and catch share fisheries (total salmon bycatch divided by total landed target weight in a stratum).
 All weight units are in metric tons (mt), except for individual fish in biological data tables, which are in kilograms (kg).
 All count values were rounded to an integer value using standard rounding rules in each table for presentation purposes; for that reason, a sum of the rounded values over rows within sector-level tables may not be equivalent to the value in the final summary tables.
-Similarly, zero values represent cases where catch or salmon was present, but the rounded numeric value was less than the digits shown.
-In cases where fewer than three vessels were active, data cannot be shown in order to maintain confidentiality; these strata are reported as asterisks ().
+Similarly, zero values represent cases where catch or salmon was present, but the numeric value was less than the digits shown.
+In cases where fewer than three vessels were active, data cannot be shown in order to maintain confidentiality; these strata are reported as asterisks (\).
 Additionally, the at symbol (@) represents strata for which the potential bootstrapping pool had less than three vessels and so could not be estimated.
 This represented less than 0.25 percent of fishing effort in regards to yearly landings.
 Finally, the hash symbol (#) represents cases where only a single haul with salmon was observed, so the standard error calculation is not informative.

-In addition to sector-specific coverage and bycatch information, we also include a bycatch summary table as well as summaries of the biological data collected by the WCGOP, A-SHOP, and CM programs.
-We do not present tribal fishery data in this year's report.
+In addition to sector-specific coverage and bycatch information, we also include a bycatch summary table as well as summaries of the biological data collected by WCGOP, A-SHOP, and the CM Program.

+We do not present tribal fishery data.

-Trends, 2002-18
+Trends, 2002-19